SeaOfNodes/Simple/chapter01/README.md

 The Return node has two inputs.
 The first input is a control node.
 The second input is the data node that supplies the return value.

+In this presentation, the Return node functions as the Stop node, since we are compiling a single unnamed function.
+A separate Stop node is not necessary.
+Compiling multiple functions is covered in Chapter 9: Functions and Calls.

 The output of the Return node is the value it obtained from the data node.

 ### Representation